kajtd/Blog-Portfolio/content/articles/semantic-html-seo.md

 It will help search engines better understand the content of this element (more on that later).
 Assistive devices, like screen readers, will understand the content better.
 This is beneficial for people using such devices.

 It will improve the overall readability of the code.
-After all, it's easier to understand the meaning of elements such as the footer, header, main, and nav than just div, div, div.Using semantic HTML won't improve your website's appearance or power.
+After all, it's easier to understand the meaning of elements such as the `footer`, `header`, `main`, and `nav` than just `div`, `div`, `div`.

+One thing to note: using semantic HTML won't improve your website's appearance or power.
 But, it is still necessary due to the benefits above.

 Obviously, there are a lot of other semantic HTML elements that clearly describe the content within them, like: